 After the age of 40, patients should be monitored for possible heart complications related to AKU.
 An echocardiogram (ECG) can detect problems with the heart valves and a CT scan of the chest can detect problems with the arteries.
-Blood pressure can be controlled with medication.

 Some health professionals believe the link between heart problems and AKU may have been previously underestimated.
 However, involvement of the heart is still believed to be an uncommon symptom, usually occurring later in life2